 It is reasonably possible that the amounts of unrecognized tax benefits associated with state, federal and foreign tax positions may decrease over the next twelve months due to expiration of a statute or completion of an audit.
-While a reasonable range of the amount cannot be determined, the company believes such decrease would not be material.
+The company believes that it is reasonably possible that approximately \$0.8 million of our currently remaining unrecognized tax benefits, each of which are individually insignificant, may be recognized by the end of 2010 as a result of settlements with taxing authorities or lapses of statute of limitations.